M66B/FairEmail/docs/FAQ-en-rGB.md

 Sending messages will be retried on connectivity changes only (reconnecting to the same network or connecting to another network) to prevent the email server from blocking the connection permanently.
 You can pull down the outbox to retry manually.

 Note that sending will not be retried in case of authentication problems and when the server rejected the message.
-In this case you can open/expand the message and use the undo icon to move the message to the drafts folder, possible change it and send it again.
+In this case you can pull down the outbox to try again.

 <br />